Can "Withitness Skills" be applied to coaching and personal training?

 Withitness tips for new coaches

-Through the acquisition of observational "withit" skills, the facilitator will become better able to detect and correct technique faults that may compromise performance and/or result in athlete injury.
-In addition, all professionals involved in human performance should stay current, be aware of the latest research findings pertaining to the biomechanics of selected sports.
+Through the acquisition of observational "withit" skills, the facilitator will become better able to detect and correct technique faults that may compromise the performance and/or result in athlete injury.
+Also, all professionals involved in human performance should stay current, be aware of the latest research findings of the biomechanics of selected sports.
 Remember, you do not have to teach all of the time to be successful.
-You will be surprised with the knowledge you will gain by employing well-designed observations of your athletes (Hinrichs, 2006).
+You will be surprised by the knowledge you will gain by employing well-designed observations of your athletes (Hinrichs, 2006).